mamba-org/rhumba/README.md

 `mamba::set_root_prefix(/path/to/prefix)`

-Or either set the `MAMBA_ROOT_PREFIX` environment variable, or use  micromamba shell init ... to initialize your shell, then restart or source the contents of the shell init script.
+Or use  micromamba shell init ... to initialize your shell, then restart.

 ## License